 Fragility and Resilience

-Societal Fragility comes from diverse sources, including external and internal human threats as well as environmental threats.
-He included ignorant progressiveness, which is changing society or implementing technology in the interest of progress without a full understanding what the ramifications are.
+Societal Fragility comes from diverse sources, including external and internal human threats and environmental threats.
+He included ignorant progressiveness, which is changing society or implementing technology in the interest of progress without a full understanding of what the ramifications are.
 The more advanced a society, the more inherently fragile it becomes.
 Ignorantly advancing a society leads to not incorporating adequate resilience.

 Citizen Resilience is the buttress, or proof against Societal Fragility.
 There are two key factors: the citizen’s ability to act and the citizen’s willingness to act.

 There were two excellent examples of willingness to act.
-Hitler under-estimated the American’s willingness to fight when he declared war, thinking we were too decadent.
-Likewise, the brave sacrifice on United Airlines Flight 93 evidences willingness to act when they gave their lives to prevent greater calamity.
+Hitler and Tojo under-estimated the American’s willingness to fight, thinking we were too decadent and lacked a warrior spirit.
+The brave sacrifice on United Airlines Flight 93 evidences willingness to act when they gave their lives to prevent greater calamity.

 Brin asserted that Americans have been historically willing to act and still are, contrary to modern propaganda, and rattled off several other notorious examples.